CatSheiles/React-RogueGame-Project/README.md

 Game Set Up
 ===========
 - Create a board to play on
-- Create a player
-- Give the player the "Rogue" theme - of course being the '@' symbol
+- Create a player - give it a Rogue theme '@' symbol - but wait that's too old - update it to emojis!!
 - Set up a dungeon world for the game - randomly generated used rot.js which is a cool library - rot sets up a randomGen dungeon.
 - Set collision of player when hitting walls or going off the board.
 - Set a base class that entities(monsters swords etc) inheret from so that all loot items tie in together.
-- Add Monsters (entities) Bugsy (entities) apples n pears (entities because it's just cooler!)
+- Add Monsters (entities) Loot (entities) stairs to go down to new level (entities because it's just cooler!)
 - When player bumps into a wall - say 'way or route blocked'.
-- When player picks up loot need an inventory to show on the screen
+- When player picks up loot need an inventory to show on the screen and cap it so it doesn't just keep scrolling down!
+- When player dies send message.
-- Color and style and loot list needs to be added of course
+- Color and style and loot list needs to be added of course.

 Here's a screenshot just after dungeon and player are set up and ready to rock around the world!